canmet-energy/btap_ml/docs/usage/weather.rst

 Programs <https://energyplus.net/assets/nrel_custom/pdfs/pdfs_v9.6.0/AuxiliaryPrograms.pdf>`_ documentation.
 In order to be consumed by the model, the data needs to undergo several steps before it can be used.

+The weather data is received from a `GitHub repo <https://raw.githubusercontent.com/NREL/openstudio-standards/nrcan/data/weather/>`.

-Weather data can be automatically preprared from the information found in the BTAP CLI configuration YAML.
-The ``prepare_weather.py`` script can be used to process weather data and save it to blob storage.
+Weather data can be automatically preprared from the information found in the ``input_config.yml`` configuration YAML.
+The ``prepare_weather.py`` script can be used to process and save weather data.

 .. code::

-   $ python prepare_weather.py input_data/sample-lhs_2021-10-04.yml
+    python prepare_weather.py input_config.yml

 .. note::

-   The input to ``prepare_weather.py`` is the same configuration file that is given to BTAP CLI.
-The script will look for the file on blob storage, relative to the project namespace (``nrcan-btap`` on AAW).
+   The input to ``prepare_weather.py`` is the same configuration file that is given to ``train_model_pipeline.py`` and to ``run_model.py``.
+The CLI can also be used to invoke the process without a complete configuration file.

-Outputs are placed in the ``weather`` bucket (by default) in storage as parquet files.
+Outputs are placed into a ``/weather`` folder (by default) in storage as parquet files.
 The name of the weather files will match the input name found in the YAML file, but with a ``.parquet`` file extension.

 What this does